The Discography Dive

-This past year I had a very delayed revelation: I can stream basically any record I want.
-As a kid, I remember combing through the CD shelves dreaming, "What if I could buy every Beatles record?"
+In 2018, I had a very delayed revelation: I can stream basically any record I want.
+As a kid, I remember combing through the CD shelves dreaming, “What if I could buy every Beatles record?”
 Naturally, my weekly allowance hardly put a dent into this musical fantasy.
 In a streaming world, I’ve been amazed at how quickly I’ve become desensitized to having basically everything at my fingertips.

 This is where a timely New Year’s resolution came in.
 What if I spent a year immersing my eager ears in classic discographies, those same catalogs I used to fantasize about owning on disc.
 This ended up being a bigger task than I thought, 200+ records and countless hours of listening.
 I wanted to span catalogs across the spectrum and timeline.

 I spent a year with The Beatles, John, Paul, George, Dylan, The Stones, Bowie, Springsteen, Petty, Michael Jackson, U2, The Cure, The Smiths, Radiohead, and Wilco.

 01. It’s not cliche, the Beatles are the G.O.A.T.